Assigned Child Support for the Kinship Care Program

 Examples:

-• You started Kinship Care on June 1.
+• You started kinship care on June 1.

-• In June, you get a $254 Kinship Care grant.
-Child Support paid was $200.
+• In June, you receive a $375. kinship care payment.
+The child support paid was $200.

-• You started Kinship Care on June 1.
+• You started kinship care on June 1

-• You will receive a check for the difference. ($46).
+• You may receive a check for the difference of $25.00.

 If you are interested in more information about Kinship Care for a child you are caring for, contact the Kinship Care Coordinator in your county.